slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 9b413f...
 ```

-IPv6 is configured on this server, I will run an nmap scan against the IPv6 address to see if I can find any other open port.
+IPv6 is configured on this server so I will run an nmap scan against the IPv6 address to see if I can find any other open port.

 ```
 $ ip a